-Co-requisite: DVEN 0091; or ACT English 17+; or COMPASS 39+ English.
-Examination of the role, function, and structure of the courts and how they relate to the criminal justice system.
+Co-requisite: ENGL 0098; or ACT English 17+; or COMPASS English 39+; or Accuplacer Sentence Skills 60+.
+This course examines the role, function, and structure of the courts and their relationship to the criminal justice system.
+(Social or Behavioral Science Elective)